* Spotted on the feet of Kanye West

 * Colorway inspired by the city of Porvoo, Finland

 * New to us, but Karhu was founded in 1916

-Earlier this winter, Kanye West was spotted in Brentwood, CA, wearing a pair of sneakers sans the three stripes of Adidas.
+Last winter, Kanye West was spotted in Brentwood, CA, wearing a pair of sneakers sans the three stripes of Adidas.
 This made waves because a) Kanye has a sneaker deal with Adidas and b) No one could figure out what or where these seemingly unmarked sneakers had come from, until well-informed sneakerheads were quick to point out that West was wearing a pair of Karhu.

 Karhu, which is Finnish for bear, is an athletic sportswear brand that was started over 100 years ago in Finland.
 When it was founded in 1916, the company’s main products were javelins, discuses, running shoes and track spikes.
 During the 1920 and 1924 Olympics, Finnish track athletes captured 13 gold medals in Karhu footwear.
 And in the early 1950s, Karhu sold its three stripes trademark to a fledgling German brand called Adidas for two bottles of whiskey and 1600 euro.